castle-engine/castle-engine/src/scene/load/README_node_names_at_import.md

 - In case of X3D, node names are global.
 And they are not guranteed to be unique (even if it's advised).

 - Moreover, in CGE, we merge some X3D namespaces.
-That is, our `TCastleScene.Node` and `TX3DNode.FindNode` methods do not take namespaces (like Inline and prototypes) into account (because in many cases it would be extra complication that is not necessary) and they just search the whole X3D node graph.
+That is, our `TCastleScene.Node`, `TX3DNode.FindNode` methods do not take namespaces (like Inline and prototypes) into account (because in many cases it would be extra complication that is not necessary) and they just search the whole X3D node graph.

 ## So node name clashes can and certainly will happen.
 What to do?